-The plaintiffs who brought this case are same-sex couples married in one of the 17 states or the District of Columbia where marriage for same-sex couples is legal.
-They sought an order requiring Ohio to recognize their marriages just as Ohio recognizes the out-of-state marriages of opposite-sex couples.
+All of the plaintiffs are same-sex couples married in states where marriage for same-sex couples is legal.
+They seek an order requiring Ohio to recognize their marriages just as Ohio recognizes the out-of-state marriages of opposite-sex couples.

+Plaintiffs include three lesbian couples.
+One of the women in each marriage is pregnant through artificial insemination.
+Their babies will all be born in Cincinnati hospitals in the next few months.
+They seek an order requiring the State to place the names of both parents on the birth certificates of their newborns.
 Plaintiffs also include a same-sex couple married and living in New York.
-They adopted a baby born in Ohio and sought an order requiring Ohio to honor their New York adoption decree by placing both of their names on their son’s birth certificate, as would happen if they were an opposite-sex couple.
-Judge Black also ruled in their favor, ordering the Ohio Department of Health to amend the birth certificate of their son.
+They adopted a baby born in Ohio and seek an order requiring Ohio to honor their New York adoption decree by placing both of their names on their son’s birth certificate, as would happen if they were an opposite-sex couple.
+The couples seek to have Ohio give legal recognition to their valid out-of-state marriages.

 WHO: Al Gerhardstein, of Gerhardstein & Branch, Susan Sommer, Director of Constitutional Litigation for Lambda Legal, and plaintiff couples Brittani Henry and Brittni Rogers, Nicole and Pam Yorksmith, Joseph J. Vitale and Robert Talmas, and Kelly Noe and Kelly McCracken.

 WHAT: Oral Arguments in the case Henry v.
 Wymyslo.

 WHEN: Friday, April 4th, 2014, Press Briefing at 9:20 a.m.

 WHERE: 100 East Fifth Street, on the Walnut Street courthouse steps.